bmanders716/bmanders716.github.io/cookbook.md

 Pineapple Jelly.

 _Ingredients_--1 pineapple.
-               1†oz. packet of gelatine.
+               1‡Ø∫. packet of gelatine.
                1 pint of water.
-               º†lb. of lump sugar.
+               Ï†¨b. of lump sugar.
                The thin rind of 1 lemon, and the juice of 2.
                The whites and shells of 2 large eggs.